rajagopal28/pricing-engine-go/README.md

 ➜  pricing-engine-go git:(master)
 ```

-## Learning

 ## Enhancements and Potential Improvements:
 - Improving performance using concurrency.
-I am always a fan of multi threading and concurrency.
-However, given that the expected time to complete this task is 4-5 hours and I am totally new to the functional programming aspects of golong I was not able to wrap my head around few of the concurrency concepts like defer, waitgroup and go coroutine execution.
+I am a fan of multi-threading and concurrency.
+However, given that the expected time to complete this task is 4-5 hours and I am totally new to the functional programming aspects of GoLang I was not able to wrap my head around few of the concurrency concepts like `defer`, `wait-group` and `go coroutine` execution all together.
-- Better error handling at some of the places.
+- Better error handling at some of the places can be done to have better user response.
+Aspects like `fail fast` or `Circuit Breakers` can be applied to quickly break the chained flow and give defined error messages to the end user.

+## Time taken to implement the solution:
+- This solution has been completely implemented within *4-5 hours* of time on top of *+2 hours* to understand the basics of the `GoLang` syntaxes and other programming nuances.

+## Learning
+- I have mostly worked on OO programming languages like Java and C++, working on a pure functional language like GoLang is really a fun challenge.
+I learned a lot from the functional perspective and some minute data handling and code structuring thag enabled proper control of data flow.
+- Generalisation and Specialisation of certain aspects like ConfigFetcher and FactoMapper was really interesting learning as well.
+Applying delegated single responsibility helped a lot with a granular scoped testing and also helped in plugging in and toggle for tests such that the behaviour can be changed at different layers according, kind of similar to DependencyInjection and InversionOfControl aspects in pure Object Oriented languages

 ## Setting up the environment
 This application is purely build on goLang.
 To run this application in your local you need to follow the below steps